Himanshu-0103Sharma/Project-H.S/readme.txt

-These files together make the awesome web design for the Heathcare Services Website.
+These files together make the awesome web design for the Heathcare Services Website.Moreover, I used many CDN's like flickity, Font Awesome and Google Font.
+And I also used iframe of another website.
+And many more features